 - A single case of a reportable communicable disease or any unusual disease (defined as a newly apparent or emerging disease or syndrome that could possibly be caused by a transmissible infectious agent or microbial toxin) must be reported to the local health department (LHD) where the patient/resident resides.
 In addition, if the reportable communicable disease is suspected or confirmed to be acquired at the NYSDOH regulated Article 28 nursing home, it must also be reported to the NYSDOH.
 This can be done electronically via the NORA, or, by faxing an Infection Control Nosocomial Report Form (DOH 4018). - Reports must be made to the local health department in the county in which the facility is located (as the resident's place of residence) and need to be submitted within 24 hours of diagnosis.
-However, some diseases warrant prompt action and should be reported immediately by phone. - Categories and examples of reportable healthcare-associated infections include: - An outbreak or increased incidence of disease due to any infectious agent (e.g. staphylococci, vancomycin resistant enterococci, Pseudomonas, Clostridioides difficile, Klebsiella, Acinetobacter) occurring in residents or in persons working in the facility. - o Intra-facility outbreaks of influenza, gastroenteritis, pneumonia, or respiratory syncytial virus. - o Foodborne outbreaks. - Infections associated with contaminated medications, replacement fluids, or commercial products. - Single cases of healthcare-associated infection due to any of the diseases on the Communicable Disease Reporting list.
-For example, single cases of nosocomial acquired Legionella, measles virus, invasive group A beta hemolytic Streptococcus. - o A single case involving Staphylococcus aureus showing reduced susceptibility to vancomycin. - o Clusters of tuberculin skin test conversions.
+However, some diseases warrant prompt action and should be reported immediately by phone. - In accordance with 10 NYCRR 415.33 (2), whenever a person expires while in a nursing home, and where in the professional judgment of the nursing home clinician there is a clinical suspicion that COVID-19 or influenza was a cause of death, but no such tests were performed in the 14 days before death, the nursing home shall administer both a COVID-19 and influenza test within 48 hours after death.
+The nursing home shall report a death to the Department immediately after and only upon receipt of test results for COVID-19 and influenza. - Notwithstanding the foregoing, no test shall be administered if the next of kin objects to such testing.
+If no influenza test is reasonably available from any commercial supplier, the death may be reported upon receipt of only the COVID-19 test. - Categories and examples of reportable healthcare-associated infections include: - An outbreak or increased incidence of disease due to any infectious agent (e.g. staphylococci, vancomycin resistant enterococci, Pseudomonas, Clostridioides difficile, Klebsiella, Acinetobacter) occurring in residents or in persons working in the facility. - o Intra-facility outbreaks of influenza, gastroenteritis, pneumonia, or respiratory syncytial virus. - Foodborne outbreaks.

-- o A single case of active pulmonary or laryngeal tuberculosis in a nursing home resident or employee. - o Increased or unexpected morbidity or mortality associated with medical devices, practices or procedures resulting in significant infections and/or hospital admissions. - o Closure of a unit or service due to infections. - Additional information for making a communicable disease report: - Facilities should contact their NYSDOH regional epidemiologist or the NYSDOH Central Office Healthcare Epidemiology and Infection Control Program for general questions and infection control guidance or if additional information is needed about reporting to NORA.
+- Single cases of healthcare-associated infection due to any of the diseases on the Communicable Disease Reporting list.
+For example, single cases of nosocomial acquired Legionella, measles virus, invasive group A beta hemolytic Streptococcus. - A single case involving Staphylococcus aureus showing reduced susceptibility to vancomycin. - Clusters of tuberculin skin test conversions. - o A single case of active pulmonary or laryngeal tuberculosis in a nursing home resident or employee. - Increased or unexpected morbidity or mortality associated with medical devices, practices or procedures resulting in significant infections and/or hospital admissions. - Closure of a unit or service due to infections. - Additional information for making a communicable disease report: - Facilities should contact their NYSDOH regional epidemiologist or the NYSDOH Central Office Healthcare Epidemiology and Infection Control Program for general questions and infection control guidance or if additional information is needed about reporting to NORA.
 Contact information for NYSDOH regional epidemiologists and the Central Office Healthcare Epidemiology and Infection Control Program is located here:

-https://health.ny.gov/professionals/diseases/reporting/communicable/infection/regional_epi_staff.htm
+https://health.ny.gov/professionals/diseases/reporting/communicable/infection/regional epi staff.htm